durngyn/spotify-distribution/README.md

 * OAuth state comparisons before and after requests in callback route
 * Exchanged auth_code and code_verifier for tokens stored in an httpOnly session cookie
 * Retreived playlist data from proxy and rendered appropriate playlist names
+* Retreived list of tracks based on playlist selection

 ## Planned Tasks (I always find something to add to this list)
 * Conditionally render components based on login status